Plugins - advanced

 Besides type a number of other keys are available:

-- default, defines a value to show if no value is specified.
+- default, defines a value to show if no value is specified (only for global settings, not for survey settings)

 - current, defines the current value.